stopbars/Core/CONTRIBUTING.md

 # Contributing to BARS Core

 Thank you for your interest in contributing to BARS Core!
-This guide will help you get started with contributing to the backend API service.
+This guide will help you get started with contributing.

 ## Getting Started